shuiruge/nn4post/README.md

 #[ ] - Write a parser that transforms the flatten model parameters back to the un-flatten.

-[ ] - Edward: write a template of variational inference with rich docstrings.
+[X] - Edward: write a template of variational inference with rich docstrings.

+        See 'nn4post/sample/edward_template.py'.

 [ ] - Test shadow neural network on fitting `sin()`.